sayyidyofa/freertos-arduino-chick-heater/README.md

 # freertos-arduino-chick-heater

+This project is made for college final assignment, Real-Time Operating System.

 ![alt text](https://raw.githubusercontent.com/sayyidyofa/freertos-arduino-chick-heater/master/Chick%20Heater_bb.jpg "Fritzing Schematic")

 Control Heating Lamp with DHT11 temperature and humidity sensor and Arduino Uno, with the use case of chick pen.